neuralmagic/sparseml/README.md

 The `ScheduledOptimizer` should then be used in place of the original PyTorch optimizer in the rest of your code.
 Mainly, it overrides the `optimizer.step()` function to modify the training process.
-Additionally, `optimizer.epoch_start()` and `optimizer.epoch_end()` should be called at the start and end of each epoch respectively.
+Additionally, `optimizer.epoch_start()` and `optimizer.epoch_end()` should be called at the start and end of each epoch, respectively.

 Example:
 ```python